ASKurz/Experimental-design-and-the-GLMM/README.md

 I'm leaning towards including light discussions of the potential-outcomes framework.
 I'm also thinking about using DAGs to (we'll see).

-## Things this book will aviod or minimze:
+## Things this book will avoid or minimize:

 * Bayes factors
 * finite mixture models (e.g., growth mixture models)